First, a video:

 - Natural Medicine.
 Each community garden includes a portion of medicinal plants that are used to prevent and treat diseases.

 - Income Generation.
 Once community members are growing and thriving on the harvest of their own gardens, they provide training to help them bring their surplus to market.

 A Few Closing Thoughts

-This is the new organic garden in the 1st season – plant health is not optimal here yet, but after a few years of improving the biology and chemistry, it’ll produce tasty, nutrient-dense food!
+Plant health is not optimal yet, but after a few years of improving the biology and chemistry, it will produce tasty, nutrient-dense food.

 I hope I can help you do the same.